sCrypt-Inc/scryptTS-docs/docs/tutorials/stateful-contract.md

 ### Update properties and validate changes

-The implementation of the entry method mainly does two things:
+The entry method mainly does two things:

-* Updates the property `count` with a statement:
+* Increment the property `count`:

 ```js
 this.count++;